Kim Kardashian Paris Robbery: Celeb Speaks Up About ‘Prepping’ Herself For Rape

 “Then they had the gun up to me and I just knew that was the moment they are just totally going to shoot me in the head,” she shared, adding her wish that “Kourtney [Kardashian] was going to have a normal life after she sees my dead body on the bed.”

 But with a stroke of luck, the Kim Kardashian Paris incident did not have any fatal casualty.
-The bad news is that the robbers got millions of dollars-worth of her jewelry including a 20-carat diamond ring that is worth approximately $4.5 million.
+The bad news is that the robbers got millions of dollars worth of her jewelry, including a 20-carat diamond ring that is worth approximately $4.5 million.

-Prior to the episode, Kim gave her followers a heads up over Instagram, saying that she prefers to share the entire story while being taped in Keeping Up instead of answering interviews for fear of having her “own words could be twisted.”
+Prior to the episode, Kim gave her followers a heads up over Instagram, saying that she prefers to share the entire story while being taped in Keeping Up instead of answering interviews for fear her “own words could be twisted.”

 Tonight's episode is going to be very tough for me.
 However, I thought it was important to share this story through my eyes & not in an interview where my own words could be twisted.
 I have always shared so much & I'm not going to hold back when this was probably one of the most life changing experiences for me.
 I would never wish this experience upon anyone, but have learned some valuable lessons & feel so blessed to be safe home with my babies & husband.
 To my friends, family, and loved ones I can't thank you enough for being there when I needed you the most.
 To the French police, thank you for your incredible hard work. *This was our last family photo taken in Paris